 Although Philip K. Dick died in 1982, his legacy looms large over popular culture.
-Blade Runner (adapted from Dick’s 1968 story, Do Androids Dream of Electric Sheep?), isn’t the only movie that has been adapted from his work.
+Blade Runner (adapted from Dick’s 1968 story, Do Androids Dream of Electric Sheep?), wasn’t the only movie that was adapted from his work.
 Dick also wrote the books that formed the basis of Total Recall (from the short story We Can Remember It for You Wholesale), and Minority Report (from the short story of the same name).
-Dick’s stories have a dystopian ethos, dark and despairing but often with intelligent rebellion, against authority or personal circumstances, with a quality few others have captured on paper.
+Dick’s books and stories provide a dystopian ethos which add a quality of dark, despairing, but often intelligent rebellion against authority or personal circumstances which few others have captured on paper.
 Film director Terry Gilliam claimed, “For everyone lost in the endlessly multiplicating realities of the modern world, remember: Philip K. Dick got there first.”

 Philip Kindred Dick was born 16th December, 1928, in Chicago.
 His first publication came in 1952, with his short story, Beyond Lies the Wub, which triggered an amazing career.
 He worked on dozens of short stories, and then published his first novel, Solar Lottery, in 1955.
 His work was often based around the idea of things not being quite as they should, about worlds and societies being out of kilter with what they were intended to be.
 Stories such as Time out of Joint (1959), The Man in the High Castle (now a popular television series), and The Three Stigmata of Palmer Eldritch (1965), all reflect the dangerous possibilities of living in a world alternate to our own.